 Try not to be distracted by either beautifully staged houses or ones that don’t show well.
 Some of the best values will be homes with lots of clutter or bad decorating.

 The first showing of a home is when you'll get that gut feeling of “we could live here” or “not this one.”
 If a house has something about it that you just don't like, take it off your list so you can focus on finding the right one.
 You’ll avoid “brain clutter” by not spending time in houses that will never work for you.

 Second and third showings are for deciding to buy a home or take it off the shortlist.
 Take time to envision living in these homes.
 Walk around the outside and think about how you might entertain, play, or relax on the property.
 Make a note of how much work each home will need, both short and long term.
 Look beyond the cosmetics to major elements like the roof and mechanical systems.

 Is a Distressed Property Right For You?

-Sometimes a “distressed” property sells for a little less than other houses in the same neighborhood so you might wonder if it's worth trying to hunt down a deal. it’s important to understand the definitions of distressed, pre-foreclosure, and foreclosure properties.
+Sometimes a “distressed” property sells for a little less than other houses in the same neighborhood, so you might wonder if it's worth trying to hunt down a deal.
+It’s essential to understand the definitions of distressed, pre-foreclosure, and foreclosure properties.

 A property in poor condition is generally called distressed, and in some areas, distressed also has a legal meaning of pre-foreclosure or foreclosure.

 A foreclosure is owned by the bank that took possession after a homeowner defaulted or negotiated a deed-in-lieu of foreclosure.
-It might be discounted compared to perfectly kept properties being sold by traditional sellers.
+It might be discounted compared to the perfectly kept properties offered by traditional sellers.

-Banks have an obligation to their shareholders to make as much money as possible on the sale of an asset.
-In a market with tight inventory, homebuyers are unlikely to find great deals unless they're experienced in renovating properties in very poor condition.
+Banks have an obligation to their shareholders to make as much money as possible on the sale of a foreclosed property.
+In a market with tight inventory, homebuyers are unlikely to find great deals unless they are properties in very poor condition that need extensive renovation.